christendeo/EdgeRunners/README.md

 ## Setup Installation
 1. Clone the Repository:
 `git clone https://github.com/christendeo/EdgeRunners.git`
-2. Install Dependencies:
+2. Open docker desktop.
+Open the project folder in a terminal.
+Run the command 'docker-compose up --build'
+3. Install Dependencies for both the client and the server:
 `npm install`
-3. Run Application
+3. Run the application from the docker desktop application

 ## GitHub Repository
 * https://github.com/christendeo/EdgeRunners